An agent-based framework of active matter with applications in biological and social systems: Application: Active motion

 \subsection{Velocity}

-Assuming that the \emph{driving} variable describes the internal energy depot $e(t)$ of an agent, the conjugate \emph{driven} variable for active motion is given by its \emph{velocity}, $v(t)$, for which the dynamics reads:

-This dynamics follows the already discussed Langevin Eq. \eqref{eq:1} for the velocity of a Brownian particle, with the addition of the nonlinear function $\mathcal{G}_{b}(a,b,\mathbf{u})$ from Eq. \eqref{eq:b}, for which we consider terms up to first order.
+Assuming that the \emph{driving} variable describes the internal energy depot $e(t)$ of an agent, the conjugate \emph{driven} variable for active motion is given by its \emph{velocity}, $v(t)$, for which the dynamics reads: This dynamics follows the already discussed Langevin Eq. \eqref{eq:1} for the velocity of a Brownian particle, with the addition of the nonlinear function $\mathcal{G}_{b}(a,b,\mathbf{u})$ from Eq. \eqref{eq:b}, for which we consider terms up to first order.
 One should note that the terms $\beta_{k}v^{k}$ all have the physical meaning of a force that is responsible for the acceleration/deceleration of the agent.
-Hence, we choose for $\beta_{0}= {F}(r)$, where the force is assumed to result from an external potential, i.e. ${F}(r)=-\nabla U(r)$.
+Hence, we choose for $\beta_{0}= {F}(r)$, where the \emph{force} is assumed to result from an external potential, i.e. ${F}(r)=-\nabla U(r)$, or from interactions with other agents.

 The first-order term $\beta_{1}(e,\mathbf{u})v(t)$ describes the acceleration of the agent thanks to the energy taken from the internal depot $e(t)$.
 This term is of course is related to the term $\alpha_{1}(v,\mathbf{u}) e(t)$ describing the energy taken from the energy depot in the corresponding equation.
 To see how, let us assume that we consider kinetic energy $e=mv^{2}/2$ and set the mass $m=1$.
 Any change of the energy is then related to a change in velocity by $\dot{e}=v \dot{v}$.
 If only the first order terms are compared, this yields $\alpha_{1}e=v \beta_{1}v$ or: